quartzy/courier/docs/couriers/postmark.md

 Postmark does not support sending emails with a BCC recipients list.
-Courier does not throw an error when sending emails with a BCC using the Postmark courier, but it is important to note, that the email will just not be delivered to the given email addresses.
+Courier does not throw an error when sending emails with a BCC using the Postmark courier, but it is important to note that the email will just not be delivered to the given email addresses.